ppremru/xyz-app/README.md

 * Podman (download on your local host)
 * Quay.io (create an account to experiment with)

-## First Step:  Local Build and Test
+## First Step:  Build and Test

 To build and run your xyz.py application locally in a container with Podman, you'll follow a two-step process: first, build the container image from your Dockerfile, then run a container from that image.

-To build and run your `xyz.py` application locally in a container with **Podman**, you'll follow a two-step process: first, build the container image from your `Dockerfile`, then run a container from that image.
+To build and run your `xyz.py` application in a container with **Podman**, you'll follow a two-step process: first, build the container image from your `Dockerfile`, then run a container from that image.

 ### 1\.
 Build the Container Image